KetanBhailikar/AnyBaseConverter/README.md

 This program Converts a number of any base to any another base as you wish.

-Instructions:
-Its not that complicated.
+##Instructions

-The program asks the number and its base.
+The program asks for a number and its base.
 It also asks the Base to which you want to convert it to.

-For numbers having bases greater than 10 :
+###For numbers having bases greater than 10

 The program will ask to enter the digits one by one, and because the base is greater than 10, numbers having 2 or more digits will be considered as a single digit.